muehmar/pojo-builder/README.md

 ## Change Log

+* 1.0.0 - Fork and Release of PojoBuilder
+    * Remove the pojo extension generation
 * 0.15.1 - Fix import for nested classes (issue `#15`)
 * 0.15.0
     * Add support for wildcards (issue `#13`)